 To be a good human being and to succeed in life, we should keep calm when other people around us are losing their cool.
 We should not lose our temperament even if others are blaming us for their fault.

 Losing the temper does not solve a problem, rather intensifies that.
-To keep the head cool makes us think wisely to face those tough situations, and ultimately a solution brings out.
+Keeping the head cool makes us think wisely to face those tough situations, and ultimately a solution comes out.

 If you can trust yourself when all men doubt you,